flomio/flomio_site_docs/README.md

 ### Editing site

 1. Add yourself as a contributor to this project.
-2. Clone to your hard drive with `git clone https://github.com/flomio/flomio_site_docs.git`
+2. Clone it with `git clone https://github.com/flomio/flomio_site_docs.git`
 3. `cd flomio_site_docs`
 4. Initialize and start Slate.